myboyhood/myboyhood.github.io/_pages/about.md

 - ## Real-time Cross-camera Feature Association for Relative Pose Estimation of UAVs

   This work aims to estimate relative pose between two UAVs with common environmental features. we propose a high-rate cross-camera feature association with a dual-channel structure.
 Then, we develop a Multi-State Constrained Kalman Filter (MSCKF) to estimate relative pose of UAVs.

+  **This work has been revised by RAL with encouragement.
+We have revised and submited.
+Waiting for publishing soon!**
   <iframe height=406 width=720 src="../images/A-Real-Time-Dual-Channel-Feature-Association-for-Relative-Pose-Estimation-of-UAVs-Only-results-compressed.mp4">
 <br/>
 <br/>